bazzle/thoughts/thoughts/posts/socialism.md

 Aaron Van Wirdum, the Genesis book.
 Off to a strong start.
 The first chapter talks about the origins of the Austrian school of economics.
 Talks about Hayeks early years after WW1.
 He studied economics at University in VIenna, turns out his professor was Ludwig Von Mises.
 Very good quote in there, page 14.
 Talking about Mises criticisms of Marxist socialism.

 Carl Menger's school of thought, that the empirical approach of collecting data to predict peoples wants and needs is foolish and will never bear any meaningful fruit.
-We have to think about economics from first principles, deductive reasoning. **The theory of marginal utility.**
+We have to think about economics from first principles, deductive reasoning. **The theory of marginal utility.** - [link to article](https://www.investopedia.com/terms/l/lawofdiminishingutility.asp)

 The previous theory, went along the lines of, something is the value of the raw materials and the cost of labour and factory equipment.
 Menger argued value is subjective, a pair of shoes would be more valuable to some people more than others, and isn't quantifiable – **Subjective theory of value**